Is chlorine dangerous to humans

 Emergency Information Panel - Hazchem Sign (EIP) Chlorine - Company ...

 Annie Spratt via Unsplash; Ben Mills, Public Domain .
+PDF Version [93 KB] This fact sheet answers the most frequently asked health questions (FAQs) about chlorine.
 Symptoms of this problem can include: changes in the pH balance of your blood.
 Here’s why those effects happen, plus expert tips to prevent and remedy .Immediate signs and symptoms of chlorine exposure.Because it is so reactive, chlorine gas is normally not detected in the environment except at low levels in seawater aerosols.
-CAS#: 7782-50-5.
 Chest tightness.